Different Locks

 When we need some arbitration on the concurrent read/write requests, the lock is introduced.
 It reorders these requests as they run in series, which limits the commutativity of these operators.

-However, this constraint is not fit for all scenarios, especially when we need concurrecy and consistency.
+However, this constraint is not fit for all scenarios, especially when we need concurrency and consistency.

 One Writer and One Reader

-When there is only one writer and one reader, a simple exclusive lock is enough.
-To use the CAS spinlock or mutex, we need benchmarks to measure the critical section time usage, but mostly, mutex is ok.
+When the shared data does involve a critical section (e.g., updating multiple fields that must remain consistent), a simple exclusive lock is enough.
+To choose between a CAS spinlock or mutex, we need benchmarks to measure the critical section time usage, but mostly, mutex is easier to use while maintaining the correctness.

 One Writer and Multiple Readers